 A consistent naming convention can be a powerful tool for saving time and energy.
 You can have a naming convention that is unique, descriptive, and easy to remember.

-8- Make sure all stakeholders understand the document control policy and its scope
+8- Make sure all stakeholders understand the policy and its scope

-Every business has a document control policy in place for the purposes of standardizing various documents and ensuring that they are kept up to date.
+Every business has a DC policy in place for the purposes of standardizing various documents and ensuring that they are kept up to date.
 Understanding what is included in the policy and what is excluded will help to ensure that your company can meet its objectives.

-The following are the main documents that should be controlled and managed through a document control policy:
+The following are the main documents that should be controlled and managed through an effective document control policy:

 Risks: these are documents that identify what could happen if an event occurs.